cucumber/cucumber-ruby/CONTRIBUTING.md

 ## Note on Patches/Pull Requests

-- Fork the project.
-Make a branch for your change.
-- Make your feature addition or bug fix.
-- Make sure your patch is well covered by tests.
-We don't accept changes to Cucumber that aren't tested.
 - Please do not change the Rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself so we can ignore when we merge your change)
-- Send us a pull request.

-## Running tests

-    gem install bundler
-    bundle install
-    bundle exec rake

-    To get code coverage results, run `bundle exec rake cov`

 ## First timer?
 Welcome!